slowburn-dev/DataConfig/Misc/Docs/Source/Deserialize/DeserializeJSON.md

 We do have an example that supports Blueprint classes, see `DataConfigEditorExtra - DcDeserializeBPClass.h/cpp`

-## Conclusion
+## Caveats

-The built-in JSON deserialize handlers are designed to support full JSON data types plus a few common conversion to Unreal objects.

-Some closing notes:
+Here're some closing notes:

 - For meta fields like `$type` we require it to be the first member, meaning object fields are order dependent.
 This means that the JSON we're supporting is a super set of standard JSON spec (again).